ledgetech/ledge/README.md

 syntax: `ledge.set_handler_defaults(config)`

-The `set_handler_defaults()` method overrides the default configuration used for all spawned request `handler` instances.
+This method overrides the default configuration used for all spawned request `handler` instances.
 This is global and cannot be specified or adjusted outside the Nginx `init` phase, but these defaults can be overriden on a per `handler` basis.
+See [below](#handler-configuration-options) for a complete list of configuration options.

 ```lua
 init_by_lua_block {